Ada-Developers-Academy/core-unit-2/building-an-api/flask-setup.md

 ## Install Dependencies

-Whenever we work on a Python project, we need to be considerate of how we manage dependencies.
-Working with the `flask` package is enough reason to visit virtual environments.
+Whenever we work on a Python project, we need to consider how we manage our dependencies, the third party packages used by our project.

+`flask` is a package with many of its own dependencies, which can quickly make a mess of our system-wide Python installation!

+In reality, no Python project is too small to consider using a virtual environment.
+But working with a package that brings as many dependencies as does `flask` is reason enough for us to revisit the topic of virtual environments now.

 ### In a Virtual Environment

+We have been using virtual environments for a bit now, starting with our prior project work.
+We will present a brief review here, but we can always return to the previous material to refresh our memories about why we use virtual environments.

 At the very beginning of a Python project, we will either: